Demographics of Uttar Pradesh: Caste

 For accurate caste population data in India, the Government of India has not publicly released Socio Economic and Caste Census 2011 caste population data for every single non-SC/ST castes, General castes, OBC/EBCs in India, hence no official figures are available for the same.

 As per estimations based on 2011 census, Dalits constitute 21.1% of Uttar Pradesh population.
 Mallah community is divided in 27 sub-castes.
-Other Backward Classes (OBCs) constitute 40% of Uttar Pradesh’s population.
-Yadavs form the single largest group amongst the OBCs, constituting around 40 percent, and forming almost 15 percent of the state's population.
+Other Backward Classes (OBCs) constitute over 50% of Uttar Pradesh’s population.
+Yadavs form the single largest group amongst the OBCs, constituting around 40 percent, and forming almost 15-19 percent of the state's population.
 There are 200-odd OBCs in U.P.
 In Uttar Pradesh, Muslims are divided into 68 castes and sub-castes, 35 of them are OBCs.
 Forward castes constitute around 18-20% of Uttar Pradesh population, in which Brahmins are about 9% and Rajputs are 8%.

-Racial and ancestral makeup
+Ethnic groups

 Uttar Pradesh is the most populous state in India with a population of over 199.5 million people on 1 March 2011.
 It is more populated than the world's 242 countries.
 If independent it would be the 6th largest country in the world as per Population.

 At the 2011 census of India, 79.7% of Uttar Pradesh population is Hindu.
 Muslims make up 19.3% of the population, most of whom are Rohillas, a clan of ethnic Pathans.
 The remaining population consists of Sikhs, Buddhists, Christians and Jains.

 The population of Uttar Pradesh is divided into numerous castes and sub-castes.
 Historically, Hindu society is divided into four sub-divisions or varnas, the Brahmins, Kshatriyas, Vaishyas and Shudras.
 Muslims are also divided as the Shias and Sunnis.
 In actual practice, Hindu society in generally used to be divided into numerous lineage groups called jatis.
 Each jati is then sub-divided into clans, called gotras.

 The peripheral regions of Uttar Pradesh, are home to a number of tribal communities such as Agaria, Baiga, Bhar, Bhoksa, Chero, Gond, Kol and Korwa.
 Five of these tribal communities have been recognised by the Government of India as disadvantaged scheduled tribes, viz.
 Tharus, Boksas, Bhotias, Jaunswaris and Rajis.